bybrooklyn/website/index.md

 ## I, darkuss <span class="subtle">/'daɹ̠kʏs:/</span>, welcome you to this little corner of the internet

 I primarily use lua and rust, although I also know html, css/scss and js/ts.
 I'm currently studying networking/hosting.
-I listen to plethora of different genres and artists, from [ShibayanRecords](https://shibayan.info/) to [The Hatters](https://thehatters.band/)
+I listen to plethora of different genres and artists, from [ShibayanRecords](https://shibayan.info/) to [WABISAVITA! （ワビサビータ！）](https://wbsv.bandcamp.com/)

 if you feel like getting to know me, or simply want to talk to me, you can find me here:
 - matrix - [@deltaaaa:matrix.org](matrix:u/deltaaaa:matrix.org?action=chat)